or4/react-virtualized-select-box/README.md

 npm install react-simple-virtualized-select-box@latest
 ```

-I'm sorry, but now I removed this package from npm
+I'm sorry, but I removed this package from npm for now

 ## Using